Analyzing and promoting the regulation of group learning processes among university students

-- Local head of project: Prof. Dr. Ingo Kollar, Prof. Dr. Markus Dresel
+- Principal investigator: Prof. Dr. Ingo Kollar, Prof. Dr. Markus Dresel

 The focus of this project is to examine the question of how individual and collaborative learning processes are regulated in study groups and to what extent these regulatory processes are influenced by individual learning prerequisites.
 The regulatory activity of students is examined in different learning scenarios, both with regard to different types of strategies and at different levels of regulation (self-, co-, shared-level).
 Furthermore, the ways in which the adaptive strategy application can be supported instructionally for study groups homogenous vs. heterogenous in knowledge and motivation are investigated.